-I am a family practice doctor and Director of New Initiatves at Health Alliance International.
+I am a family practice doctor currently serving as the Medical Director of a community clinic in Santa Fe, New Mexico.
+I have worked on global health projects in Mozambique, Cote D'Ivoire, Vietnam, South Africa, and Haiti.
 Photography is a way to practice art consistent with my social activist values.
 When practiced well, documentary photography has the power to sharpen reality by exposing us to what otherwise might be missed or misrepresented and connecting us deeply to others living lives disparate from our own.

 To license this work for editorial, creative, or other uses, click on the OZMO logo above.